 - TABOR enabled Colorado to lead the nation in cutting taxes.
-From 1997-2001, TABOR returned \$3.25 billion to taxpayers (about \$3,200 for a family of four).2 - Colorado did not pass a single tax increase at the state level since while TABOR was in effect. - Between 1995 and 2000, Colorado was first in the nation in growth of gross state product, and second in personal income growth.
+From 1997-2001, TABOR returned \$3.25 billion to taxpayers (about \$3,200 for a family of four). - Colorado did not pass a single tax increase at the state level since while TABOR was in effect. - Between 1995 and 2000, Colorado was first in the nation in growth of gross state product, and second in personal income growth.

-Colorado's law may be the best in the nation, but thirty states across the nation have enacted some variant of a Tax and Expenditure Limitation.3 Sixteen states incorporate voter approval or legislative "supermajority" mechanisms in their policies.
-And roughly two dozen states limit all or part of their budget increases to economic measurements such as inflation or personal income growth.4
+Colorado's law may be the best in the nation, but many other states have limitation provisions of some sort.
+Twenty-six states have enacted some variant of a Tax and Expenditure Limitation (TEL).
+More than a dozen states incorporate voter approval or legislative "supermajority" mechanisms in their tax policies.
+And roughly two dozen states limit all or part of their budget increases to economic measurements such as inflation or personal income growth.